-The regulators in Jersey and Guernsey have delegated responsibility for conducting inspections of registered auditors to the Audit Quality Review ('AQR') team of the Financial Reporting Council in the United Kingdom.
-The AQR team completed its inspection of the quality of PwC Channel Islands' work in 2016.
-Following completion of that inspection, the regulators confirmed the continuance of PwC Channel Islands' audit registration.
+The Jersey Financial Services Commission and the Guernsey Registry have delegated responsibility for conducting inspections of recognised auditors to the Audit Quality Review (AQR) team of the Financial Reporting Council in the United Kingdom.
+The AQR team completed its most recent inspection of the quality of PwC Channel Islands' work in 2016.
+Following completion of that inspection, the Jersey Financial Services Commission and the Guernsey Registry each confirmed the continuance of PwC Channel Islands' registration as a recognised auditor.